 Don Quixote: Into the World of the Book

 In this course, we will delve “into the world of the book” in three ways.
-First, we will closely analyze selections of Don Quixote,parts I (1605) and II (1615), reading as much of the work as the 4-week session allows.
-If you have always wanted to read this first—and in the opinion of many, best—novel, this is your chance.
-Second, we will hone in on the many books that populate the narrative and analyze those passages in connection to broader themes.
-Third, we will learn about book production and circulation in sixteenth- and seventeenth-century Spain and Europe, historically grounding Don Quixote in its original context.
-Throughout, we will discuss such questions as: What did early modern subjects perceive to be the effects of reading and writing on mind, body, action, and society?
+First, we will closely analyze selections of Don Quixote, parts I (1605) and II (1615), reading as much of the work as the 4-week session allows.
+If you have always wanted to read history’s first—and in the opinion of many, best—novel, this is your chance.
+Second, we will focus on the many books that populate the narrative and analyze those passages in connection to broader themes.
+Third, we will learn about book production and circulation in 16th- and 17th-century Spain and Europe, historically grounding Don Quixote in its original context.
+Throughout, we will ask: What did early modern subjects perceive to be the effects of reading and writing on mind, body, action, and society?
 What did literacy mean in the early modern world—who read, and how?
 What is madness, what is the nature of Don Quixote’s madness, and is Don Quixote truly ‘mad’?
 What are the consequences of Cervantes’s obsession with writing in the trajectory of modern and postmodern fiction?
-For each class session, about 100 pages of Don Quixote and one or two secondary critical readings will be assigned.
-Students may choose to read the novel in English or Spanish.
+We’ll be using the Edith Grossman English-language translation and the Spanish-language Alfaguara edition—students may choose to read the novel in either language.